Everyone knows about the innovation coming from Silicon Valley. But Asia startups have more untapped potential than anywhere else in the world.

-Most large Asian cities are equipped with advanced infrastructure.
-This helps the process of business creation and enables strong growth.
-Asia has received a lot of investment both in economic and social infrastructure and improvements are clearly visible.
+Most large Asian cities are equipped with advanced infrastructure which helps business creation and enables strong growth.
+Asia gets lots of investment both in both economic and social infrastructure – something which has clearly paid off.

-A growing trend of economic liberalization, an untapped pool of consumers, great infrastructure, and a rapidly growing start-up scene all bode well for Asia in the 21st century.
+With that said, a growing trend of economic liberalization, an untapped pool of consumers, great infrastructure, and a rapidly growing startup community all bode well for Asia in the 21st century.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Foreign Property Ownership in Asia: Your 5 Best Options - 07/12/2017